storacha/RFC/rfc/store-deliver.md

 ### `store/confirm` capability

-Wwhen the service handles the invocation of `store/deliver`, and potentially, after some asynchronous computations/verifications, the service invokes `store/confirm` in order to issue a signed receipt that the flow is now finished.
+When the service handles the invocation of `store/deliver`, and potentially, after some asynchronous computations/verifications, the service invokes `store/confirm` in order to issue a signed receipt that the flow is now finished.

 ```json
 {